ritikyk/title-effects/README.md

 #### Is This Project Completed?

-The project is yet in development and new key features such are yet to come along with a simple code snippet to integrate to your webpage.
+The project is yet in development and new key features are yet to come along with a simple code snippet to integrate to your webpage.

 #### When is the next update expected?